matfantinel/fantinel.dev/src/routes/(blog-article)/what-are-pwas-and-why-should-i-care-about-them/+page.md

 slug: what-are-pwas-and-why-should-i-care-about-them
 title: What are PWAs and why should I care about them?
 date: 2019-03-12
 excerpt: We see a lot of talk about PWAs, but the concept is not that easy to understand.
 tags:
   - Front-End
   - Guide
 categories:
   - Tech
+coverImage: /images/posts/what-are-pwas-and-why-should-i-care-about-them/cover.jpg
 ---

 <script context="module">
-  import SrcsetImage from "$lib/components/atoms/SrcsetImage.svelte";

-  import { getSrcsetFromImport } from "$lib/utils/functions";
-  import CoverImage from './cover.jpg?width=1600&format=avif;webp;png;jpg&meta&imagetools';
-	import InstallPromptImage from './install-prompt.jpg?width=1600&format=avif;webp;png&meta&imagetools';
-  import AndroidInstallPromptImage from './install-prompt-android.jpg?width=1600&format=avif;webp;png&meta&imagetools';
+  import Image from "$lib/components/atoms/Image.svelte";

-  metadata.coverImage = getSrcsetFromImport(CoverImage);
 </script>

 Progressive Web Apps are not new, but they are becoming more and more popular everyday.
 Big companies like Facebook, Twitter and Google have been using them for a while, and while they're often designed for mobile, recent pushes from Microsoft and Chrome are making them a good option even for desktop.